Description

 service: allServices -

-Any of the auditConfigs sections should not have parameter "exemptedMembers:" set, which will ensure that Logging is enabled for all users and no user is exempted.
+exemptedMembers:set, which ensures that logging is enabled for all users and no user is exempted.

-Admin Activity logs are always enabled.
-They cannot be disabled.
+Admin Activity logs are always enabled and cannot be disabled.
 Data Access audit logs are disabled by default because they can be quite large.

 - https://cloud.google.com/logging/docs/audit/